Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-footer/README.md

 <Footer {...footerData} />
 ```

 The footer component expects data from the [navigation API](https://github.com/Financial-Times/next-navigation-api).
-The [anvil-middleware-navigation](../anvil-middleware-navigation) package can be used to make data from this API available on `response.locals.navigation`.
+The [anvil-server-ft-navigation](../anvil-server-ft-navigation/readme.md) package or its middleware, [anvil-middleware-navigation](../anvil-middleware-ft-navigation/readme.md), can be used to make data from this API available on `response.locals.navigation`.

 ## Options